Wellbeing

 Take a virtual tour of our Hygge Room below but also have a look at some of the links below for support.

-For information, please also see the link to the THRIVE Directory of Services, where you can find all available emotional health and wellbeing support available for young people.
-Thrive - Children & Young People Mental Health - Healthier Wigan Partnership
+For information, please also use this link to access the THRIVE Directory of Services, where you can find all available emotional health and wellbeing support available for young people.

 Mindfulness